teokal/thesis-app-client-side/Readme.md

 See the [Sass readme](sass/Readme.md) for details on the "sass" folder.

-## Universal Applications
+The following additional directories are used to isolate code and other files that are

-In a Universal Application, the basic application structure above is retained but only holds code, resources, etc. pieces that are used in both classic and modern build profiles.
-The following additional directories are used to isolate code and other files that are toolkit-specific:
+toolkit-specific:

     classic/                # Content specific to the classic toolkit src/